Anastasios Katsabis: Panionios

 Katsabis was titular in Panionios from his first season in the club.
 In the 1994–95 season he played in 29 matches and scored 2 goals, helping Panionios to avoid relegation.
 In his second season for the club he featured in 30 matches and scored 3 goals, but Panionios suffered relegation to the Beta Ethniki.
 Panionios was a firm favorite for promotion in the next season, and Katsabis propelled the club to winning the Betta Ethniki championship by scoring 11 goals in 31 games.
-The next season was the best of the club since years as the club won the Greek Cup.
+The next season was the best for the club for years as the club won the Greek Cup.
 Katsabis was in the starting 11 of the final.
 In the league he featured in 28 matches and scored 5 goals.
 After the Greek Cup success Katsabis along with other teammates (Vokolos, Nalitzis, Fyssas), attracted the attention of the top clubs in Greece.
 He finally signed for PAOK in the summer transfer window of 1998.